Sourabh25002/Sourabh25002/README.md

 * Secured a commendable global rank of 527 in TCS CodeVita 11 Round 2, showcasing strong coding skills and problem-solving abilities.

-* Secured 3rd position in the Software Category at the Internal Smart India Hackathon 2023, outperforming 35 teams and 200+ students.
-Demonstrated exceptional software development skills and effective teamwork.
+* Secured 3rd place at the Internal Smart India Hackathon 2023 in the Software Category, surpassing 35 teams and 200+ students.
+Developed a pioneering fully automated parking system from scratch, highlighting exceptional teamwork and software skills.

 <!--
 **Sourabh25002/Sourabh25002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.